Twitter partners with AP, Reuters to battle misinformation on its site

 The partnerships mark the first time Twitter will formally collaborate with news organizations to elevate accurate information on its site, a Twitter spokesperson said.

-The spokesperson added Twitter will work separately with both the AP and Reuters, a division of information services company Thomson Reuters Corp(TRI.TO), and the newswires will not interact with each other.
+The spokesperson added Twitter will work separately with both the AP and Reuters, a division of information services company Thomson Reuters Corp, and the newswires will not interact with each other.

 “Trust, accuracy and impartiality are at the heart of what Reuters does every day ... those values also drive our commitment to stopping the spread of misinformation,” Hazel Baker, global head of UGC (user-generated content) newsgathering at Reuters, said in a statement.